MEET THE Foster SCHOLARS

 KIZZY LOPEZ, EdD

-Assistant Professor in Social Work
+Assistant Professor in Social Work, Fresno Pacific University

-Success Coach, Clovis Community College
+Adjunct Faculty, Clovis Community College

 As a practitioner, Dr. Lopez led the effort to create a campus-based program for foster and homeless youth at Fresno State known as the Renaissance Scholars Program (RSP).
-This program was designed to increase college access and graduation rates for foster and homeless youth attending the university.
+This program is designed to increase college access and graduation rates for foster and homeless youth attending the university.
 She was the founding coordinator and served in this role for 10 years.
 During that time, she served over 200 students, developed innovative services and practices that increased student retention and graduation rates.
-Currently, Dr. Lopez serves as the national co-chair for the Community on Homelessness and Foster Care, under the Socioeconomic and Class Issues in Higher Education Knowledge Community within NASPA-Student Affairs Administrators in Higher Education.
+Dr. Lopez was the national co-chair for the Community on Homelessness and Foster Care, under the Socioeconomic and Class Issues in Higher Education Knowledge Community within NASPA-Student Affairs Administrators in Higher Education.

 MOLLY SARUBBI, PhD